 “Hello, I’m Johnny Cash…”

 On this day in 2003, the world said goodbye to one of the most iconic musicians in American history, Mr. Johnny Cash.
 Over the course of the “outlaw country” pioneer’s nearly-50-year career, he cemented his legacy as one of the highest-selling recording artists in the world, with total record sales topping out close to 1 billion units worldwide.

-While his music is “country” by name, its appeal has always crossed genre boundaries: he has been inducted into the Country Music Hall of Fame, the Gospel Music Hall of Fame, and the Rock and Roll Hall of Fame.
-His detailed and thematically rebellious songwriting, the mysteriously alluring charisma of his “Man in Black” persona, and stunts like his live performance for the inmates at at Folsom State Prison helped his legend transcend music and permeate American culture as a whole.
+While his music is country by name, its appeal has always crossed genre boundaries: he has been inducted into the Country Music Hall of Fame, the Gospel Music Hall of Fame, and the Rock and Roll Hall of Fame.
+His detailed and thematically rebellious songwriting, the mysteriously alluring charisma of his “Man in Black” persona, and stunts like his live performance for the inmates at Folsom State Prison helped his legend transcend music and permeate American culture as a whole.

 By the time Cash performed for the inmates at California’s Folsom State Prison on January 13th, 1968, he was a household name, having already released nearly twenty albums filled with an abundance of hit songs.
 But the pair of shows that Cash played at the namesake institution for one of his most famous songs, “Folsom Prison Blues”, and the subsequent live album that immortalized it, vaulted him to superstardom.

-At Folsom Prison‘s popularity revitalized Cash’s career in the late 60’s, leading to the release of a second prison album, At San Quentin.
+At Folsom Prison‘s popularity revitalized Cash’s career in the late ’60s, leading to the release of a second prison album, At San Quentin.
 The album was re-released with additional tracks in 1999 and as a three-disc set in 2008, and has been certified Platinum several times over by the RIAA.
-You can isten to At Folsom Prison in its entirety below:
+You can listen to At Folsom Prison via the playlist below.